huaxumeng520/bootleg/README.md

   * All official titles will use this as a target specification.
 * Additionally supports any x86_64 system with dedicated NVidia/AMD graphics
 * Built on Linux Manjaro (without a preinstalled xorg/X11 stack)
-* Custom Wayland compositor/shell using the Mir Abstraction Layer: BootlegCompositor*
+* ~~Custom Wayland compositor/shell using the Mir Abstraction Layer: BootlegCompositor~~
+* Renders directly to a display surface, completely bypassing any windowing system
 * Custom Dashboard application, just like on Xbox and Playstation: BootlegDashboard
 * Customized KIT/Odin/WIR technology stack that powers native games as well as the dashboard and overlays:
   * Efficient and powerful Vulkan-powered rendering everywhere